oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `stopCluster.sh`

-The `stopCluster.sh` script shuts down a cluster by patching the `spec.clusters[<cluster-name>].serverStartPolicy` attribute of the domain resource to `Never`.
+The `stopCluster.sh` script shuts down a cluster by patching the `spec.serverStartPolicy` attribute of the cluster resource to `Never`.
 The operator will shut down the WebLogic Server instance Pods that are part of the cluster after the `serverStartPolicy` attribute is updated to `Never`.
 See the script `usage` information by using the `-h` option.
 ```
 $ stopCluster.sh -d domain1 -n weblogic-domain-1 -c cluster-1
 [INFO] Patching start policy of cluster 'cluster-1' from 'IfNeeded' to 'Never'.